Turns even the largest data into images, accurately

 ranging logarithmically in between.

-And here are some sample outputs for 300 million points of data (one per person in the USA) from the 2010 census, each constructed using code like the above:
+With code like the above, you can plot 300 million points of data (one per person in the USA) from the 2010 census without any parameter tuning:

-Please follow the instructions on the Github repo if you want to reproduce the specific examples on this website, or the ones at PyViz.org if you want to try out Datashader together with related plotting tools.
+Please follow the instructions on Getting Started if you want to reproduce the specific examples on this website, or follow the instructions at PyViz.org if you want to try out Datashader together with related plotting tools.

 Other resources ¶